ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 AI has changed the nature of software, particularly when it comes to source code.
 Potential paths forward include:

 1. **Adapting the technology** so it fits the original freedoms set out in the 1980s.
+This means reduce cost of computation with more small models, cost of comprehension with more interpretability technique, and cost of conscience with more built-in security mechanisms.
 2. **Revising or extending the freedoms** to accommodate newer AI paradigms.
+This can be dropping the wording of source code and lowering the expectation of interpretability from the freedoms.
+Focusing on the public good aspects like reproducibility and accessiblity for scientists and builder communities.
+Finally adding some drops of ethical elements in it.
 3. **Combining both approaches** in a way that balances openness, practicality, and ethical considerations.

 What would be a up-to-date philosophical concept that is on par with the technology developement is remains to be answered.